nus-cs2030/1718-s2/docs/lec02.md

     c2.getArea();
     ```

 2. Write another class `Rectangle` that implements these two interfaces.
 You should make use of the class `Point` that you implemented from Lecture 1's exercise.
-Then write another class `PaintedRectangle` that implements the two interfaces and inherits from `PaintedShape` that implements the two interfaces and inherits from `PaintedShape`.
+Then write another class `PaintedRectangle` that implements the two interfaces and inherits from `PaintedShape`.
 You can assume that the sides of the rectangles are parallel with the x- and y-axes (in other words, the sides are either horizontal or vertical).

 3. (i) Write an interface called `Shape3D` that supports a method `getVolume`.
 Write a class called `Cuboid` that implements `Shape3D` and has three private `double` fields `length`, `height`, and `breadth`.  `getVolume()` should return the volume of the `Cuboid` object.
 The constructor for `Cuboid` should allow the client to create a `Cuboid` object by specifying the three fields `length`, `height` and `breadth`.